Food hygiene ratings handed to five Liverpool establishments

 Advertisement

+• Rated 4: Restaurant Dracula at 263 Rice Lane, Liverpool; rated on September 7

-• Rated 1: Kunafa House at 300 Park Road, Liverpool; rated on August 16
+• Rated 1: Queens Wine Bar and Bistro at 8 Queen Avenue, Liverpool; rated on September 7

+• Rated 0: The Mayflower Restaurant at 48 Duke Street, Liverpool; rated on September 7

-• Rated 1: JerkDrum at 266a Smithdown Road, Liverpool; rated on June 21
+• Rated 0: The Spice City at Ground Floor 18 Stanley Street, Liverpool; rated on September 7

 Takeaways

-• Rated 5: Pizza Bar at 30 Hornspit Lane, Liverpool; rated on October 4

-• Rated 5: Big Bite at 88 Upper Parliament Street, Liverpool; rated on September 26

-• Rated 0: South Parkway Fish Bar at 91 Woolton Road, Liverpool; rated on September 6
+• Rated 2: Yummy at 2 Larkhill Place, Liverpool; rated on September 7